adchsm/Manhattan/readme.md

 ### Raising Issues

-Please don't post feature requests here, thats not an issue.
+Please don't post feature requests here, that's not an issue.
 Instead [email me](mailto:adam@adchsm.me) your ideas.

-If you've found an issue that's great, I'd like to hear as I'll always be looking to make the grid better.
+If you've found an issue that's great, I'd like to hear as I'm always looking to improve the grid.

 Please provide as much information about the bug as possible.
 Include a url which demonstrates the issue, or if you don't want to publicly reveal your url, create a [JSFiddle](http://jsfiddle.net/).
 Alternatively you can [email me](mailto:adam@adchsm.me) for support.